mrh357/Configuring-AD/README.md

 - Use the admin account to join the client to the domain, and enable normal domain users to use Remote Desktop Protocol (RDP) to access the client.
 - Use a script in Powershell ise to create 1000+ users.
 - Create a new security group to assign a some users to
+- Configure file shares and assign permissions to users

 <h2>Deployment and Configuration Steps</h2>